 Frequently Asked Questions

 Discovering winged termites indoors almost always indicates an infestation warranting treatment.
 People often confuse winged termites with ants, which often swarm at the same time of year.
-Termites can be differentiated by their straight antennae, uniform waist and wings of equal size.
-(Ants have elbowed antennae, constricted waists and forewings that are longer than the hind wings.) how to tell winged termites from ants.
+How to tell winged termites from ants?
+Termites can be differentiated by their straight antennae, uniform waist and wings of equal size, while ants have elbowed antennae, constricted waists and forewings that are longer than the hind wings.

 The swarmers are attracted to light and are often seen around windows and doors.
 Termite swarmers emerging from tree stumps, woodpiles, and other locations out in the yard are not necessarily cause for concern, and do not necessarily mean that the house is infested.
 On the other hand, if winged termites are seen emerging from the base of a foundation wall or adjoining porches and patios, there’s a good chance the house is infested also and treatment may be warranted.